 Consequences of Churning: Sanctions, Fees and Penalties

-Warning Signs Your Investment Broker Might Be Churning Your Account
+Warning Signs Your Broker or Advisor Might Be Churning Your Account

-All investors with an investment broker who works on commission must be diligent no matter how trustworthy their broker appears to be.
+All investors with an investment broker or advisor who works on commission must be diligent no matter how trustworthy they appear to be.
 Chances are, the broker is honest.
 But, unfortunately, there are those who take advantage.
 If you have given your broker express or implied control over your account, or your broker has simply taken control of your account, you may be a prime target for churning.

 Pay attention to all the documents you receive from your broker and stay abreast of how your account is performing.